OHIF/Viewers/platform/docs/versioned_docs/version-3.0/platform/services/data/HangingProtocolService.md

 Let's discuss each property in depth.

 - `id`: unique identifier for the protocol
+- `name`: Name displayed to the user to select this protocol

 - `protocolMatchingRules`: A list of criteria for the protocol along with the provided points for ranking.